dtudk/pythonsupport-page/docs/internal/exercises.rst

 this will fail with errors if it can not import it, and if it succeeds, it will print the version, if the variable (``__version__``) is part of the package.

+As will be clear in :ref:`internal-exercise-5`, the above test is also important in the IDE that the student is working with.

 .. warning::

    Please always use a virtual environment (``pip``/``conda``) when performing these